durian/tk102-server/README.md

 ## Bookkeeping

-Every new thread creates atk102pid_PID directory which contains the following bookkeeping information:
+Every new thread creates a tk102pid_PID directory which contains the following bookkeeping information:

+last
-* last : contains the PID of the process, the file's timestamp is used by mean thread to check timeout.
+:  contains the PID of the process, the file's timestamp is used by main thread to check timeout.
 Each time a heart beat is received, the file is 'touched'.

+imei
-* imei : contains the trackers imei number.
+:  contains the trackers imei number.

+info
-* info : last lat/lon/... received by tracker, in Python "pickle" format.
+:  last lat/lon/... received by tracker, in Python "pickle" format.

+bytes
-* bytes: total number of bytes received by and sent to the tracker.
+:  total number of bytes received by and sent to the tracker.

 ## Other